FSO Warszawa: Export

 Exports of the Warszawa started in 1954.
 By 1973, 72,834 copies were sent to export markets.
 The Warszawa was exported to 25 countries located on five continents, and the recipients of the largest number of cars were the countries of the Eastern Bloc.
 According to some sources, the number of cars sent abroad amounts to 81,804 units, which is due to the fact that 8,970 units sold in Poland as part of internal export are included in the statistics.

+In China, the Fenghuang (meaning Phoenix in English) sedan was developed in 1958, which was based on the Warszawa chassis and engine, but the body was styled after the 1956 Packard Patrician and Packard Clipper models.
+Later, a V8 engine was used alongside a six-cylinder engine.
+Another prototype named the Jiaotong was built in 1959.
+Nevertheless, it was eventually decided to use the Mercedes-Benz 220S (W180) from 1954 as the basis of the car and the resulting vehicle was put as the Shanghai SH760 in production in 1964.